Calorie Density Calculator

 Frequently Asked Questions

-What are examples of foods in each density category?
+What examples sit in each category?

-Is calorie density the same as nutritional value?
+Does calorie density equal nutritional value?

-How does calorie density help with weight loss?
+How does Volumetrics actually drive weight loss?

 Does cooking change calorie density?

-Where does pure sugar fall on the density spectrum?
+Where does pure sugar fall?